git/git.github.io/Mentoring-Program-Guide.md

 In all your posts (on your blog or social media), when you mention your mentors and when they are mentoring you as part of their job, it's nice to mention the companies they are working for too.
+Some mentors could mentor you in their free time, and might not want their employer mentioned though.
+So if you are not sure that it's part of their job, just ask them before posting.
 In case of Outreachy if some company sponsors your internship, it's a very good idea to mention them too.

 The more these companies get good mentions in the media about your GSoC, and the more good work you deliver during it, the more likely